liu00david/OLD_valorant_xp/README.md

 4. Type and enter **py valorant_XP_Farm.py**
 5. It will prompt you what you would like to do.
 1: Open Valorant, 2: Open Valorant and run the XP bot, 3: Run the XP bot, or 4: exit.
 Type in the number for what you want.

-A. If open Valorant:
+A. Chose to open Valorant:
 1. It will ask you for the alias associated with the account located in file.
 After entering a valid alias, it will load Valorant. _Do not move your mouse after countdown._

-B. If run XP bot:
+B. Chose to run XP bot:
-1. Have Valorant logged in, open, at the home screen, in window mode (not fullscreen). <ins>This is crucial, and bot will not work if Valorant is in full screen.<ins> (will provide an IMAGE)
+1. Have Valorant logged in, open, at the home screen, and in window mode (not fullscreen).
+Press the 'F11' key to go from fullscreen to window (vice versa). <ins>This is crucial, and bot will not work if Valorant is in full screen.<ins> (will provide an IMAGE)
 2. It will ask for how many hours you would like the bot to run.
 Preferably, do not put a number over 5.
 3. It will then proceed to work in Valorant. _Do not move your mouse after countdown._